Gabidal/Evie_Old/README.txt

      end

-Using the actuel GAS:
-  (It is better to use Linux)
+Using the actual GAS(It is better to use Linux).First do:
-  first do:

     sudo apt install yasm

-  then go to youre folder where the GAS runnable is:
+then go to your folder where the GAS runnable is:

     cd bananas/GAS

-  There should be now the GAS itself and the *.g files as well.
+There should be now the GAS itself and the *.g files as well.Then do this:
-  Then do this:

     chmod +x 0777 GAS
 Then do this:

     ./GAS

 This will launch the GAS compiler.
 After compiling you have the source file but with the *.asm marking at the end of the file name.
-  That is the output that GAS gave you.
-  You need ow to give it to yasm:
+That is the output that GAS gave you.You need now to give it to yasm:

     yasm -f elf32 -o banana.o banana.asm

-  That will assembly the *asm file.
+That will create the *.o file.
 Then you need to link it:

     ld -m elf_i386 -o banana banana.o

 That will make it executable.
 Then do this:

     chmod +x 0777 banana

 And then youre done!
 Now you can always run the script that you made in GAS.

+Just type:

+    ./banana

+And it will run :D